 Ukrainian central and local archives are indispensable sources of information for any researcher interested in topics related to the past of Ukraine and its neighbors.
-They contain documents covering nine centuries of country’s history (the oldest documents are dated by the late XII century).
+They contain documents covering nine centuries of the country’s history (the oldest documents are dated by the late XII century).
 The total length of archival shelves in Ukraine is about one thousand kilometers.
-There are nine central archives and twenty five regional (oblast) archives in today’s Ukraine.
+There are nine central archives and twenty-five regional (oblast) archives in today’s Ukraine.
 In addition to that, there are public libraries, museums, and research institutions that have valuable collections of unique historical documents.
-During the Soviet period Ukrainian archives were tightly controlled and access to them was strictly regulated and limited.
+During the Soviet period, Ukrainian archives were tightly controlled and access to them was strictly regulated and limited.
 After the collapse of the Soviet Union in 1991, the policy of improving access to the previously classified archival holdings eventually led to a situation that exists in Ukraine today – almost 98% of archival records are declassified and available for researchers.

 Here is an example: Imagine that you are working on a topic related to social and cultural developments in Southern Ukraine including Crimea in the early 19th century.
 Your major archive would be the Odessa State Archive plus regional archives in Mykolaiv, Kherson, Dnipropetrovs’k, Zaporizhzhia oblasts, and Crimea.
 You would also have to do some research in the Academic Library of I.I.
 Mechnikov Odessa National University, for it contains a rich collection of periodicals and publications related to the period.
 In addition to that, you would have to address some Russian archival collections in Saint Petersburg and Moscow, and the reason for that is that the territory in question was a recent imperial acquisition, and its economic, political, and social development was to a significant degree controlled and influenced by the central imperial institutions of power and administration.
-To further illustrate this complexity, as of 2014, the archives of the Republic of Crimea are managed by the Russian Federation.
+To further illustrate this complexity, since 2014, the archives of the Republic of Crimea have been managed by the Russian Federation.

 Fond [фонд] – integral group of records from one source (institution or individual) what we consider a record group or archive group.
 Each fond has its name and number.
 Opys [опис] – is an analog of a record or subgroup.
-The term itself means “description”, and it describes or lists the files in the fond, and therefore is of a great informational value.
-It is usually marked with number and title.
+The term itself means “description”, and it describes or lists the files in the fond, and therefore is of great informational value.
+It is usually marked with a number and title.
 Sprava [справа] – can be interpreted as a file.
 It is often called “odynytsia zberihannia” [одиниця зберігання] (unit of preservation).
 These are accrual files (folders or boxes).
 Arkush [sheet of paper] – this term is relevant to files containing actual sheets of paper, always numbered.
 In English we may use the word “page” in referential information.

 Here are some examples of a standard archival reference in Ukrainian:

-1. Центральний державний історичний архів України, м. Київ Бюлетень про стан здоров’я П. А. Столипіна – 1911 р., вересня 2. (ЦДІАК, ф.
+1. Центральний державний історичний архів України, м. Київ. Бюлетень про стан здоров’я П. А. Столипіна – 1911 р., вересня 2. (ЦДІАК, ф.
 442, оп.
 861, спр.
 51, арк.
 7) 1911 р., вересня 2.
-Bulletin on health condition of P. A. Stolypin – 1911, September 2.
+Bulletin on the health condition of P. A. Stolypin – 1911, September 2.
 (TsDIAK, f.
 442, op.
 861, spr.
 51, ark.
 7), 1911, September 2.

 2. Візитки, вручені М. С. Грушевському (ЦДІАК, ф.
 1235, оп.
 1, спр.
 875.) (ЦДІАК України) Business cards given to M.S Hrushevskyi (TsDIAK, f.
 1235, op.
 1, spr.
 875)

-Among English-language publications the most important one is Patricia Kennedy Grimsted’s Archives and Manuscript Repositories in the USSR: Ukraine and Moldavia.
+Among English-language publications, the most important one is Patricia Kennedy Grimsted’s Archives and Manuscript Repositories in the USSR: Ukraine and Moldavia.
 Book 1.
 General Bibliography and Institutional Directory (Princeton University Press, 1988).
 Grimsted’s guide among other valuable features provides a thorough instruction on archival organization, arrangement and description, and access.
 One of the most important characteristics of the guide is its subject index, which is very helpful in identifying collections relevant to a researcher’s interests.
-However, the information on archival access is outdated due to the drastic changes in the archival practices during the last two decades particularly due to declassification of most of archival holdings in all central and local archives.
+However, the information on archival access is outdated due to the drastic changes in archival practices during the last two decades particularly due to the declassification of most archival holdings in all central and local archives.